ember-learn/guides-source/guides/release/testing/testing-components.md

 You currently are located in {{this.city}}, {{this.country}}
 ```

-To stub the location service in your test, create a local stub object that extends `Ember.Service`,
+To stub the location service in your test, create a local stub object that extends `Service` from `@ember/service`,
 and register the stub as the service your tests need in the beforeEach function.
 In this case we initially force location to "New York".